thexmanxyz/Floating-ToTop-Button/README.md

 - [ ] shape and positioning
 - [ ] documentation

+## Credits
+This project uses SVG icons from [leungwensen/svg-icon](https://github.com/leungwensen/svg-icon) thanks to the author and ownder for providing.

 ## by [thex](https://github.com/thexmanxyz)
 Copyright (c) 2018, free to use in personal and commercial software as per the [license](/LICENSE.md).